OmarSaeedSoudy/Biotics-AI-Medical-Image-Viewer/README.md

 docker-compose up --build
 This command will build the Docker images for both the backend and frontend, create and start the containers, and output the logs to the terminal.

+Note: This build takes between 5 to 10 minutes.

 Access the Application

 Backend: Open your web browser and navigate to http://localhost:5000.